b1nhack/rust-shellcode/README.md

 4. change memory permission to executable using `VirtualProtect`
 5. execute shellcode using `EtwpCreateEtwThread`
 6. waiting thread exit using `WaitForSingleObject`

+## memmap2_transmute

+shellcode execute locally.
+1. alloc memory using crate `memmap2`
+2. copy shellcode using `copy_from_slice` function from `MmapMut` struct
+3. change memory permission to executable using `make_exec` funtion from `MmapMut` struct
+4. convert memory pointer to fn type using `transmute`
+5. execute fn

 ## nt_queue_apc_thread_ex_local